math-ruch/yamal_group/index.md

 ### Delving into the Calendar: Monthly Patterns and Box Office Success

-Our exploration into the world of cinema has taken us beyond the visible elements of film success to a subtler yet influential factor: the release month.
-To uncover the impact of this temporal aspect, we embarked on an analytical journey, dissecting the year into individual months to scrutinize their influence on box office revenues.

-We meticulously gathered box office data by month and applied the one-way ANOVA to probe the depths of this relationship.
-The analysis yielded a significant F-statistic of 25.655 and a telling p-value, highlighting a pronounced variation in average box office revenues across different months.
-This pivotal discovery underscores the release month as more than a mere detail on the calendar; it emerges as a strategic factor with a substantial sway over a film's financial performance.
+In our exploration of the film industry, we've looked beyond the usual suspects of big stars and compelling stories to focus on something less obvious but just as important: the month a movie is released.
+We've been analyzing how this timing affects a film's earnings and have found that not all months are equal when it comes to box office success.
+Our investigation showed significant differences in average revenues depending on the month, revealing that the choice of when to release a film is more than a small detail; it's a crucial decision that can have a big impact on its financial success.

 #### The Quest for the Optimal Release Month
-With the significant role of release months in mind, we conducted a comprehensive analysis of how each month affects movie revenues.
-We used pairwise T-Tests to compare the performance of movies released in each month against all others, providing a detailed look at monthly trends.
-This analysis wasn't just about comparing numbers; it was about discovering the best times for movie releases.
+Understanding the crucial impact of release months, we delved into a thorough investigation to determine how each month influences movie revenues.
+By comparing the performance of movies released in specific months with the rest, we gained a detailed understanding of the trends.
+This wasn't just a number game; it was a journey to pinpoint the most profitable times for releasing films.

-We personalized our data, naming each month from January's chilly beginnings to June's warm mid-year, and beyond.
-As we applied T-Tests to this well-prepared data, we traced the ebb and flow of box office earnings throughout the year, identifying which months typically see films flourishing and which see them floundering.
+We tailored our approach, giving a character to each month, from the cold start of January to the warmth of June, and beyond.
+In analyzing the data, we observed the rise and fall of box office returns across the year, identifying the months that tend to be more favorable for movies and those that are less so.
 #### Visualizing Monthly Revenue Trends: Highlighting the Optimal Release Window

 Following our statistical analysis, we now present a visual representation of the data that further illuminates our findings.
 The interactive graph below captures the essence of our results, emphasizing the temporal dimension of box office success.

-<iframe id="image" src="assets/monthly_analysis.html" width="800px" height="400px" frameborder="0" position="relative">Display plot counts</iframe>
+<iframe id="image" src="assets/monthly_analysis.html" width="800px" height="500px" frameborder="0" position="relative">Display plot counts</iframe>

 #### June and December: The Crowned Months of Cinema
 Our analysis pinpointed June as the top month for releasing movies, aligning with the warm, leisure-filled days of summer when audiences are more likely to seek out theater experiences.
 Similarly, December emerged as a key period, its festive atmosphere drawing families and friends to cinemas for shared moments of enjoyment and celebration.